calaldees/KaraKara/README.md

   * Gets data from website / `queue` api
   * Streams final video from `caddy` in fullscreen mode.
   * Automatically updates track list when the queue is changed.
-  * Queue order is obscured past a configurable time

 History